-1. The hearing was called at 2:00 PM on 18 October 2023 via teleconference.
+1. The hearing was called at 2:00 PM on 1 November 2023 via teleconference.
 2. The applicant, [REDACTED], hereinafter referred to as "the landlord", attended the hearing.
-3. The respondent, [REDACTED], hereinafter referred to as "the tenant", did not attend the hearing.
-4. The details of the claims were presented as a signed monthly rental agreement with rent set at \$750.00, due on the 1st of each month.
-There was no security deposit collected on this tenancy.
-The tenant has resided at [REDACTED] since June 2022.
-The landlord issued a termination notice on 30 May 2023 to terminate the tenancy on 31 August 2023 under section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 1).
-On 4 October 2023, the tenant was served an Application for Dispute Resolution (Exhibit L #2) by registered mail (Exhibit L # 3).
+3. The respondents, [REDACTED], hereinafter referred to as "the tenant", did not attended the hearing.
+4. The details of the claims were presented as an oral monthly rental agreement with rent set at \$800.00, due on the 1st of each month.
+There was a security deposit collected on this tenancy in the amount of \$372.00, still in possession of the landlord.
+The tenant has resided at [REDACTED] since 10 May 2023.
+The landlord issued a termination notice on 7 July 2023 to terminate the tenancy on 31 October 2023 under section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 1).
+The tenant was served in person at [REDACTED] [REDACTED] at approximately 3:05 PM on 2 October 2023 an Application for Dispute Resolution (Exhibit L #2).
 5. In a proceeding under the Residential Tenancies Act, 2018, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.